All Episodes

 But this is the same guy who resisted a special counsel in the IRS situation, in the Clinton email scandal situation.

-But when it comes to him personally, when it comes to his reputation or whatever, then he wants a special counsel, so much so that he's got this reputation of being this amazing public servant, but he leaks information to the New York Times, his own memo.
+But when it comes to him personally, when it comes to his reputation or whatever, then he wants a special counsel so much so that he's got this reputation of being this amazing public servant, but he leaks information to the New York Times, his own memo.

-I've now gotten three audits from the IRS in the last three months.
+By the way, I've got to tell you guys, and I'm not hiding this, I've now gotten three audits from the IRS in the last three months.

 Do you think there's a deep state that hates me in the IRS?

-Yeah, this is a this is a scary thing in America when you've seen what what the IRS did and and and this whole this whole deep state phenomena and some of the bureaucrats were embedded all across the federal agencies.
+Yeah, this is a scary thing in America when you've seen what the IRS did and this whole deep state phenomenon.

 Mere coincidence.